 PrEP on the PBS and in local pharmacies

-Since April 1, 2018, Pre-Exposure Prophylaxis (PrEP) has been available on the PBS and can be dispensed from any local pharmacy anywhere in Australia for no more than $39.50 per month with a valid prescription.
-This is the current maximum PBS co-payment fee paid at the pharmacy when collecting PrEP.
-This fee is the same for many other subsidised medications accessed via the PBS.
+Since April 1, 2018, Pre-Exposure Prophylaxis (PrEP) has been available on the PBS.
+You can purchase PrEP with a valid prescription from any local pharmacy in Australia for no more than $41.00 per month.
+This is the current maximum PBS cost.

-For concessional patients (Health Care Card or Pensioner Concession Card holders) the cost will be no more than $6.40 per month.
+For patients with a concession (Health Care Card or Pensioner Concession Card holders), PrEP costs no more than $6.60 per month.

-Finding a GP
+Finding a doctor

 Buying online for personal import

-You can find a comprehensive guide for importing PrEP in How to buy PrEP online for personal importation.
+Find our comprehensive guide for importing PrEP in How to buy PrEP online for personal importation.

 Free PrEP through financial support

 If you cannot afford PrEP for any reason, PAN offers a scheme to provide free PrEP.

 Using PrEP is just one step in maintaining a sexual health strategy.
 This involves using PrEP as advised and seeing a doctor or sexual health centre every three months for a sexual health check-up to test for HIV and STIs.